Synchronization

 This chapter will provide an overview of the Synchronization process

 as well as explain how to do a synchronization cycle manually.
-A
+A subsequent

-subsequent chapter will discuss how to Automate the Synchronization
+chapter will discuss how to Automate

-Process Using the Scheduler .
-Other chapters will explain how to Configure the Synchronization
+.
+Other chapters will explain how to

 , how to Add a New Store to the Database